Space3D-Bench/RAG3D-Chat/README.md

     ├── room2.txt
     ...
 ├── questions.json
-├── answers.json (if already existing)
+├── answers.json (if already generated)
 ```
 Some notes:
 - **img_data**: although the image names do not matter, it is crucial that the folders in which they are put correspond to the room being named as the folder;